 - Myotherapy is used to treat soft tissue pain, injury, and dysfunction affecting the movement and mobility of muscles, tendons, ligaments, and fascia.
 Remedial massage is similar to this type.

 - Lymphatic drainage massage is a gentle whole-body treatment designed to relax the nervous system and aid the body’s immune system.
 The goal is to increase the circulation of lymph fluids in your body.
-These fluids are rich in protein and move throughout your body, gathering things (bacteria, viruses, and waste) and carries them to your lymph nodes.
+These fluids are rich in protein and move throughout your body, gathering things (bacteria, viruses, and waste) and carrying them to your lymph nodes.
 Your lymph nodes filter the fluid to remove them.
 The massage is usually done with light pressure and gentle, long strokes along the skin.

 - Reflexology is based on the principle that certain parts of the body reflect the whole.
-Reflex points relate to all aspects of the body, are found in the feet, hands, face, and ears.
+Reflex points relate to all aspects of the body, and are found in the feet, hands, face, and ears.
 The areas are believed to correspond to different parts of the body.
 By pressing on these points, you stimulate the body’s natural healing process.
 Reflexology uses hand, thumb, and finger techniques to stimulate specific areas of the feet.

 - Sports massage is an application of, not a particular technique.
 Often, it’s similar to Swedish massage.
 Individuals recovering from injury or trying to prevent injuries use this type.